 Despite the many years of suffering and pain Sean has been put through, he is not angry or bitter.
 He is a genuinely happy, optimistic person.
 It is clear to everyone who knows him that he does not belong in prison.
 Sean is a good man who is always patient, extremely intelligent, and devotedly compassionate.
 He has helped to give me the ability the get through literally anything and to achieve true happiness despite the circumstances in our life that we are unable to control.

 Sean and I have been together since 2013 and we were happily married in August 2017.
 We have something truly special, it gets us through each day.
 We are grateful for things that most people take for granted, we appreciate all the blessings we have in our life.
-We place great importance on our faith, our marriage, and just living our life for us.
-Since getting married Family Visits have given us quality time together and we are truly grateful for every moment we have together.
+We place great importance on our faith, our marriage, and just living an authentic life.
+Since getting married, Family Visits (46 hour visits) have given us quality time together and we are truly grateful for every moment we have together.

 This is our story…and it’s not over yet!